 - Cleaning and preparing job sites

-- Supporting the installation, maintenance and repair of heating and cooling systems
+- Assisting with the installation, maintenance and repair of HVAC equipment

-They may also be responsible for performing basic tests and checks on HVAC systems to ensure they are functioning properly.
+They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.

 How Do You Apply to Be an HVAC Helper?